Emma-Belg/first-c-sharp/README.md

 THere are some places in the .Net runtime where properties might behave a bit differently to fields - most of those places revolve around reflection and serialisation.
 Reflection and Serialization both dynamically at run time go in and inspect an object and see what it has available for state.

-## Events

-Events are not as commonly in todays frameworks as they used to be.
-For example the ASP.core (which is for server side and web programing) framework, doesn,t use Events very much.
-Events are popular in forms and desktop programing.
-Some frameworks that use Events a lot include: Windows presentation foundation, Zamer and forms, Windows forms, ASP.net web forms.
-Events build on top of Delegates.

 ## Overloading
 To overload a method you simply write the same method with a different signiture (a method signiture is made up of ONLY the  method name and the perameters the method takes).
 So for example I could write both doubles and characters to method AddGrade by doing this: